The Mass-Concentration Relation and the Stellar-to-Halo Mass Ratio in the CFHT Stripe 82 Survey: Lensing Signal

-With the multiplicative errors $m$ taken into account statistically (Miller et al. 2013), we apply it to the average shear measurement in both the low-z and high-z samples using the correction as Velander et al. (2014) and Hudson et al. (2015):
+where and the multiplicative error $m$ was determined statistically by Miller et al. (2013).
+We apply this correction to the average shear measurement in both the low-z and high-z samples.
+The effect of the correction is to increase the average lensing signals by $\sim 5.5\%$ and $6.2\%$ at $0.2<z<0.4$ and $0.4<z<0.6$, respectively.